Rudy Giuliani: What Twitter claims has he made about election fraud?

 Contentious claims

-Rudy Giuliani said Trump may have four or five lawsuits by the end of the week, and once again asserted voter fraud in a number of states on Twitter as Trump fights for his political survival.
+Rudy Giuliani said Trump may have four or five lawsuits by the end of the week and once again asserted voter fraud in multiple states on Twitter.
 “We have two that are being drafted.
 And the potential is ten.
 We haven’t investigated all of those states.
 You want an estimate?
 By the end of the week we’ll have four or five,” Giuliani told the Daily Mail of his legal plans.
+He also spoke of claims that observers were kept away from the count in Pennsylvania, stating the matter was documented on videotape with upwards of fifty witnesses.
+The planned lawsuits, estimated at up to ten, all failed, and the statements contributed to later disbarment proceedings.

 Would-be witnesses